-The Repository Creation Utility (RCU) is a graphical tool for creating and managing Oracle Fusion Middleware database schemas in the database.
-To create the BI Publisher 11g destination schema, see "Create Database Schema Using the Repository Creation Utility" in Oracle Fusion Middleware Installation Guide for Oracle Business Intelligence.
+- The Oracle Fusion Middleware Repository Creation Utility User's Guide - "Create Database Schemas Using the Repository Creation Utility" in Oracle Fusion Middleware Installation Guide for Oracle Business Intelligence.

 Important screens when running RCU:

 - Database Connection Details screen Select the type of database on the system.
 This is the database in which you create the Oracle Business Intelligence schemas.
 Provide the necessary credentials for RCU to connect to the database. - Select Components screen Near the top of the screen, select Create a New Prefix.
 The default prefix is DEV.
 You can provide another prefix, if preferred.